Vastargazing/vastargazing/README.md

 **Short-term (3 months):**
 - 🚀 Deploy rap analyzer to production with monitoring
 - 📝 Write technical blog posts about AI engineering learnings
-- 🤝 Collaborate with open-source projects and small startup teams
+- 🤝 Contribute to open-source or startup projects (e.g., data pipelines, model integration) for free to gain experience.

 **Long-term (1–2 years):**

- - 🚀 Work with startups and small teams to create impactful AI projects
+ - 🚀 Build AI projects with startups that spark cultural growth
- - 🌍 Stay remote & global — building cultural AI systems without borders
+ - 🌍 Stay remote, learning globally to create AI without borders
  - 🔥 Focus on growth, creativity, and shipping real things over climbing corporate ladders

 ---

 **About me**
-*"I live simply and don’t chase money — I already found my wealth within.
-I don’t live in the future, I live in the present.
-My path is about building AI systems that serve people, spark growth, and push culture forward.
-More than a career, I see this as my way of contributing to humanity."*
+*"I’m a beginner AI engineer living for knowledge and growth.
+With 10+ years in art and music, I see AI as a canvas to amplify culture and human stories.
+My Rap Lyrics Analyzer is my first step—built from scratch to learn and contribute.
+For me, learning is a lifestyle, and every project is a chance to grow and give back to the world."*

 ## 🌐 Connect
 - 📧 Email: vebohr@gmail.com